$ bundle update [GEM] [--local] [--source=SOURCE]

 If you want to update all the gems to the latest possible versions that

-still match the gems listed in the Gemfile
+still match the gems listed in the Gemfile, run

 $ bundle update